AldoEHF14/AldoEHF14/README.md

 </section>

 ---

-🎓 I’m currently studying at UAM Cuajimalpa in Mexico City.<br>
+🎓 I’m currently studying at UAM Cuajimalpa.<br>
 💻 I’m working on my Servicio Social.
 📚 Currently learning **JavaScript** and **AI**
 📬 Reach me at:
 🔗 Know more on my [LinkedIn]()

 ---

 ### 📊 Lenguajes